salvador-workshop/sw-homepage/content/page/services/index.md

 ---

-## Web Design
+## Web & Graphic Design

-### Brand styling (online)
+### Brand styling (online media)

-A set of graphics for a social media page.
+A set of graphics for an online media page.
 Start or refresh your online visual presence on platforms like:

 - YouTube
 - Facebook
 - Twitch
 - Bandcamp
 - Soundcloud

+### Online marketing campaign

+A set of graphics for online advertising.

+### Logo

+A logo consisting of graphics and a wordmark.

+### Business cards

+- Standard: 3.5" x 2"
+- Square: 2.5" x 2.5"

+---

+## Technical Graphics Support

+For the professionals and power users.

 ### Brand asset formatting